Secure CheckoutPersonal information is secured with SSL technology.

 Free ShippingFree global shipping

 Transforming Climate Finance and Green Investment with Blockchains establishes and analyzes the connection between this revolutionary technology and global efforts to combat climate change.
 The benefits of blockchain come through various profound alterations, such as the adoption of smart contracts that are set to redefine governance and regulatory structures and transaction systems in coming decades.
 Each chapter contains a problem statement that describes the challenges blockchain technology can address.
 The book brings together original visions and insights from global members of the Blockchain Climate Institute, comprising thought leaders, financial professionals, international development practitioners, technology entrepreneurs, and more.

 This book will help readers understand blockchain technology and how it can facilitate the implementation of the Paris Agreement and accelerate the global transition to a green economy.

-- Provides an authoritative examination of this emerging digital technology and its implications on the global climate change governance
+- Provides an authoritative examination of this emerging digital technology and its implications on global climate change governance

 - Relates innovative proposals to existing applications to demonstrate the value add of blockchain technology

 - Covers blockchain for the smarter energy sector, for fraud-free emissions management, to streamline climate investments, and legal frameworks for blockchain-based climate finance

 Policy-makers; professionals working on climate change, energy, finance, and international development issues; fintech investors and practitioners; scholars and upper-division undergraduates and graduate students in these areas

 Section 1: Scene-Setting - What’s Going On?

 1: A Conversation with Dr. Kelce Wilson on the Foundations of the Blockchain